0

 • Covering late fall crops before frost.

-• Protecting crops from early spring frosts.
+• Protecting crops and newly transplanted seedlings from early spring frosts

 • Jump starting the growth of overwintered cool season annuals.